shreshhhh/Product-Categorization/README.md

 4. **Model Evaluation**:
    Evaluate the model using confusion matrices, classification reports, and tabulated results.

-2. #SimilarProductRecommendation
-#StepByStepGuide:
+---

+### 2. Similar Product Recommendation

+#### Step-by-Step Guide:

+1. **Load Dataset**:
-#LoadDataset: Load the product dataset and extract necessary columns (product name and description).
+   Load the product dataset and extract necessary columns (product name and description).

+2. **Generate Embeddings**:
-#GenerateEmbeddings: Use Hugging Face's SentenceTransformer model to generate sentence embeddings from product descriptions.
+   Use Hugging Face's SentenceTransformer model to generate sentence embeddings from product descriptions.

+3. **Cosine Similarity**:
-#CosineSimilarity: Compute the similarity between product descriptions and recommend the most similar products.
+   Compute the similarity between product descriptions and recommend the most similar products.

+4. **Output Recommendations**:
-#OutputRecommendations: Provide a list of recommended products with similarity scores.
+   Provide a list of recommended products with similarity scores.

-#ResultsAndEvaluation
-1. #ClassificationResults:
-The classification model's predictions are displayed in a tabulated format with columns for:

-#ProductName
-#PredictedSubcategory
-#TrueSubcategory
-The model is evaluated using a #ConfusionMatrix and a detailed #ClassificationReport (precision, recall, F1-score).

-2. #ProductRecommendationResults:
-Given a product, the system recommends the top n most similar products based on cosine similarity of their embeddings.
+---
 ## #SetupAndInstallation

 1. **#CloneTheRepository**: